1. Provide Easy Access to Clean Water

 5. Check for Water Temperature

 If you want to maintain proper horse hydration, you need to check the water temperature.
 The preferred temperature for water is between 45-65 degrees Fahrenheit.
 During the summers, the water you provide may get hot.
 It helps to change the standing water out with cool water to ensure that your horse drinks enough.
 During the winter months, you can get insulated water buckets, which help keep the water from freezing.
 These buckets can also keep the water cool during summers, acting as a koozie cup.
-So if you don’t have time to regularly change out your horse’s water, they can be a very good investment.
+So if you don’t have time to regularly change out your horse’s water, they can be a very good investment.6.
+Add Some Flavor

 In spite of all of the efforts you’re making, some horses may still refuse to drink the required amount of water because they are picky drinkers.
 If you’re dealing with a picky drinker, you can add some flavor to the water.
 Apple juice, Gatorade, and peppermint oil are some excellent options for adding some flavor to your horse’s water.
 It’s important, however, to experiment with different flavors because not all horses may share the same taste in additional flavoring.
 Find out what your horse likes and then use the flavor combo that seems to get them drinking the most.
-When buying flavoring to try to encourage your horse to drink, make sure they are equine friendly.
+When buying flavoring to try to encourage your horse to drink, make sure they are equine friendly.7.
+Maintain Horse Hydration during Long Rides

 If you’re taking your horse out on a long ride, you will need to plan ahead to ensure that it doesn’t get dehydrated along the way.
 Plan your ride in an area where fresh, flowing water is easily accessible.
 You might be able to find trails near creeks, rivers, and springs.
-Horse Hydrated You should also provide grazing breaks, during which your horse can feed on fresh grass to stay hydrated.
-Once horses are finished with their work and are hot and sweaty, they need to be cooled down before being offered water.
-If you give an excessive amount of water too quickly to a horse that has exerted a large amount of energy and sweat, it can cause equine laminitis (equine flounder) or life-threatening colic.